pknviki95/Python/concepts/Variables/README.md

 - **The "integer_variable_1","integer_variable_2" object have same value**
 - **Python virtual machine in background checks if value is assigned to any objects that are assigned already then it just points the new object to same object location which inturn same identity for Immutable objects**
-- **If the object name "integer_variable_1" assigned again with different value then new object with new dentity is created since it is Immutable objects**
+- **If the object name "integer_variable_1" assigned again with different value then new object with new identity is created since it is Immutable objects**
 - **(i.e) Any objects with same value will be considered as same objects even though it has different object names by PVM**